 An ocularist is a thoroughly trained professional skilled in the art of fitting, painting and fabricating custom ocular prostheses.
 In addition to creating custom ocular prostheses, and providing long-term care through periodic examinations, an ocularist provides the patient with complete instructions on the care and maintenance of their prosthesis.
-Ocularists are not doctors, meaning we cannot diagnose or prescribe you with any medicine.
+Ocularists are not doctors, meaning we cannot diagnose or prescribe you with any medicine

 If you have medical coverage, you should have benefits for our services offered here.
 If you do not have medical coverage, we can refer you to agencies that are available to help cover our services.
 We also work with Medicare and Medicaid patients.
 No matter what your situation, you should always come in for a free consultation so that your specific payment options can be discussed.
 Our patients always come first, so do not be afraid to ask.